giladbarnea/CS/discrete_math/relations.out.md

 _Properties_
 - 𝑺·∅<sub>A</sub> = ∅
-- symmetric and anti-symmetric ?
+- symmetric and anti−symmetric ?

 _Examples_